joannakl/cs102/projects/project2_numlist.markdown

 Your job for this project is to provide the implementation for the `Number` class.

-You can find the documentation for its public methods [here](project3/project3/Number.html).
+You can find the documentation for its public methods [here](project2/project2/Number.html).

 **Requirements and restrictions**
 - The class has to use a linked list to represent the object.
 In fact, `Number` is a linked list.
-You can implement either singly or doubly linked list.
+You can implement it as a singly linked list of nodes that contain single digits.
 You can use dummy nodes at the start and end of the list, if you wish (but this is not something we discussed in class).
 - The class should have an internal private `Node` class.
 - You are not allowed to use any kind of `List` implementation provided by Java libraries.
 - You are not allowed to use the `BigInteger` class provided by Java Libraries.
 - All manipulations required to implement addition, multiplication and comparisons have to be performed on nodes of the list.
-(You cannot convert the objects to their integer equivalents and perform the operations on `int` or `Integer`.)
+(You cannot convert the objects to their integer or string equivalents and perform the operations on `int`, `Integer` or on characters of a string.)
 Any kind of numerical computations have to be performed on single digits only (although in some cases the result may have more than one digit).

 In order to implement the addition and multiplication you should recall the methods of